 Productized services are a new trend in the world of business where companies offer standardized products that can be customized.
 The goal is to make it easier for customers to buy without having to worry about all of the details, and also making it easy on businesses so they don’t have to manage as many customer requests.

-Maintaining Cash-flow to Fund Products
+Maintaining Cash-flow to Fund a Productized Service

 Once you’ve built out your SaaS product, complete with making the often necessary concessions on profit, there are other ways to maintain cash-flow.